 September 25th – MacMillan coffee morning

 Wednesday 6th October Football tournament Boys am/ Girls pm

 October 23rd – INSET day

-If you do have any questions or concerns please do email me or phone the office and I will return your call.
+If you do have any questions or concerns, please do come a speak to me or phone the office to arrange an appointment.